Greedy AutoAugment: Greedy AutoAugment

-To choose the best policy, we start from the rightmost element of $\vec{v}$ and go to the leftmost element of $\vec{v}$.
-Each of these elements has a chance to be selected based on their respective $v_i$ value.
-In this way, based on parameter $\alpha$, the rightmost element has the least probability to be taken, and the leftmost element is selected with the probability of $1$.
-Based on this scheme, the training data can be expanded with the new augmented data as much as required.
+In this equation, a positive parameter ($\alpha$) is used to assign the highest probability to $v_1$ and lowest probability to $v_{{(d/\lambda)}+1}$.
+When $i=1$ the probability is one, and for $i > 1$ the probability is less than one but not zero.
+To choose the best set $S_i$ or original data, we start from the rightmost element of $\vec{v}$ and go to the leftmost element of $\vec{v}$.
+Each of these elements has a chance to be selected based on their respective $v_i$ values.
+After choosing the $S_i$, a policy is chosen randomly from the members of the set, with uniform distribution.